wolfgangB33r/OpenTelemetry-Course/README.md

 # OpenTelemetry Course

-Within this exercise course you will learn how to use OpenTelemetry to instrument and observe a simplistic service written in Python.
+Within this course you will learn how to use OpenTelemetry to instrument and observe a simplistic service written in Python.
-The course is organized in step-by-step tasks to guide readers from building the Python service, over instrumenting the service with OpenTelemetry until deploying and running it within Google Cloud.
+The course is organized in a step-by-step tutorial to guide readers from building the Python service, over instrumenting the service with OpenTelemetry until deploying and running it within Google Cloud.

 ## Course outline